004 - People and Places

 Activity One - Why Focus on Climate Change?

 As we know climate change is a controversial topic but it has been in the news for years.
 Why are we bothering to study a topic that seems old news?
 Read the article below and make notes on the impact that climate change could have if the Earth warmed by just 1.5 Celsius.

 Activity Two - Impact - Sea Levels

 The United Nations is now suggesting that our planet is on course for warming by 3 Celsius and this would have a dramatic impact on sea levels.
-Many people live by the coast as it provides opportunities for food, transportation and employment.
-Unfortunately areas that would have been seen as desirable areas to live are now at risk and it could cause mass migration or even death.
-Asia is the continent who are the most at risk due to the sheer amount of people who live near the coast.
+Many people live by the coast as it provides opportunities for food, transportation, and employment.
+Unfortunately, areas that would have been seen as desirable areas to live are now at risk and it could cause mass migration or even death.
+Asia is the continent that is the most at risk due to the sheer amount of people who live near the coast.
 Answer the following questions to gain knowledge and understanding of the impact of the change in sea levels.

 We are going to be sticking with the theme of water and investigating the impact of less ice in the North Sea.

 What is happening to ice in the Arctic?